 Workforce & Labor Platform Guiding Principles

-The government-run job training and job placement programs of the past and present are an ill fit for the needs of the twenty-first century economy.
-At the same time the tech industry, which is notoriously exclusive, has an imperative to make its employee base more representative of the population at large — not just to create broader economic opportunity but because more representative companies are more likely to be successful than those that aren’t, and representation makes companies more likely to avoid product and business decisions that harm society.
+At the same time, the tech industry, which is notoriously exclusive, has an imperative to make its employee base more representative of the population at large—not just to create broader economic opportunity, but because companies with diverse representation at all levels are more likely to be successful than those that aren’t.
+Diverse representation also makes companies more likely to avoid product and business decisions that harm society.

 Workforce & Labor Advisors